moorepants/anaconda-dee-config/README.md

 Download `tudelft-conda-<version>-Windows-x86_64.exe` to the Windows computer you want to install it on.

-We build Windows installers in this Github CI action:
+We build Windows, Linux, and Mac installers in this Github CI action:

 https://github.com/moorepants/anaconda-dee-config/actions